 In 2013 Sasha moved to Canada and focused on working with individuals with diverse abilities.
 Watermelon Sessions was created by Sasha to nurture independence; helping those with communication difficulties and teaching them how to interact with the world on their own terms.

-Watermelon Sessions collaborates with Physio2U therapists who provide comprehensive assessments and treatment plans in the comfort and convenience of your home, local park or swimming pool.
+Watermelon Sessions collaborates with Physio2U therapists who provide comprehensive assessments and treatment plans in the comfort and convenience of your home, public space or recreational center.
 Many pediatric-based clinics are designed for young children.
 For children over 12 years old, outdoor or home-based physiotherapy sessions are ideal to further improve walking, motor planning and physical literacy.
 Physio2U therapists work in conjunction with assistants from Watermelon Sessions to optimize the funding provided to help improve your child's movement.

 Ruth has a Bachelors of Music and a Bachelors of Music Education.
 She offers a modern approach to working with autism using music and drama to connect with her students.
 With a versatile tool belt she utilizes her skillset to motivate and engage with children on spectrum.

 She has demonstrated time and again a continued effort to creating a rich environment for Watermelon where we can implement our development practices.